State-of-the-art linear accelerator revolutionizes cancer treatment in Magdeburg!

 The new technologies not only offer the directly affected patients an improvement in therapy results.
 Rather, the research also aims to activate the body's immune response after radiation in order to recognize and fight the cancer cells even more effectively.
 New studies on precision-based radiation, particularly for head and neck tumors, are already on the agenda of medical institutions.

 These developments clearly show that radiation therapy plays a central role in the fight against cancer.
-The regional and national progress in the equipment and the technologies can look hopefully in the future.
-The latest devices are not only technologically up to date, they also create the basis for patient -centered treatment strategies that live up to the individual needs of patients efficiently.
+The regional and supra-regional progress in equipment and technologies allows us to look to the future with hope.
+The latest devices are not only technologically state-of-the-art, they also create the basis for patient-centered treatment strategies that efficiently meet the individual needs of patients.

 For Cologne and the entire federal territory, cross-technological collaboration in medical research and application remains of great importance.
 The developments in Magdeburg, Mainz and Dresden could pave the way for groundbreaking further training opportunities in radiation therapy and significantly improve the chances of recovery for many patients.